Of all great wonders, none is greater than man. Only for death can he find no cure. — Sophocles

-A pastor named Steve Brown was on a plane to the West Coast—a plane filled with people who had just gotten off cruise ships in Miami.
-Everybody was still in the party mood, trying to make the most of the remaining seconds of their little break from reality.
-But then, reality caught up with them.
+A pastor was on a plane filled with people who had just gotten off cruise ships in Miami.
+Everybody was still in the party mood, but then, reality caught up with them.
 One of the women in the front of the plane began having a hard time.
-Then all at once, she slumped forward...dead.
-Right there in the middle of the airborne party.
+All at once, she slumped forward... dead—right there in the middle of the airborne party.
 They landed in Dallas, removed the body, and resumed their journey to Los Angeles.

-Steve told the flight attendant, "Ma'am, I'm a pastor.
-If anyone would like to talk to me about what's happened, I'm in seat 12A."
-The flight attendant responded, "No problem sir.
-We are going to give everyone free drinks for the rest of the flight."
+The pastor told the flight attendant, “Ma’am, I’m a pastor.
+If anyone would like to talk to me about what’s happened, I’m in seat 12A.”
+The flight attendant responded, “No problem, sir.
+We are going to give everyone free drinks for the rest of the flight.”
 And she was right.
 Within an hour, everyone was back in the festive party mood.

-Isn't that the way most of us try to deal with death?
-It's like were floating along on this big old cruise ship called "life."
-Every once in a while, somebody around us drops dead and falls out of the party.
-It catches our attention for a moment; but rather than dealing with it, we grab on to anything we can to numb our thoughts and feelings so the party can continue.
-We might grab on to alcohol, or work, or friends, or denial, or exercise...but if we stop for a moment and are honest, we must face the fact that all of us
+Isn’t that the way most of us try to deal with death?
+It’s like were floating along on this big cruise ship called “life.”
+Every once in a while, somebody around us falls off the boat.
+It catches our attention for a moment; but rather than dealing with it, we grab on to anything we can to numb our feelings so the party can continue.
+But if we’re honest, we must face the fact that all of us will die physically.

 Your body will die.

-Even the great philosophers of centuries and centuries ago had a hard time with death.
-Aristotle said that death is the "most terrible" of all things.
-Epicurus said that death is "the most terrifying" of all things.
-The truth about the death of our bodies is a cold, clammy reality...or is it?
-Jesus said the truth sets us free.
+Aristotle said that death is the “most terrible” of all things.
+Epicurus said that death is “the most terrifying” of all things.
+But Jesus said the truth sets us free.
 Is it possible that believing the truth about death could bring life into clearer, more purposeful focus?

-Eternal God, set me free.
-Free from denial.
-Free from distraction.
-Free from fear.
-Let the truth about the inevitable death of my body propel me into a more vibrant life today.
+Eternal God, let the truth about the inevitable death of my body propel me into a more vibrant life today.
 Amen.

 Listen to Pete, Jill & Stuart Briscoe on the Telling the Truth broadcast at OnePlace.com